 Backfires But Won’t Start

-However, if you’re just trying to start it after engine rebuild, then there’s a chance that something is not installed correctly.
-This could be a camshaft that’s not properly timed, so the valves are opening at the wrong time.
+However, if you’re just trying to start it after an engine rebuild, then there’s a chance that something is not installed correctly.
+If you have a 4 stroke dirt bike, then this could be caused by a camshaft that’s not properly timed, so the valves are opening at the wrong time.

 Poor jetting causing backfire – lean or rich?

 Diagnosing a backfire can be tricky if you’re new to troubleshooting because it could be a lean or rich jetting mixture.
-Let’s look at each symptom to help determine which way you need to go.
+Depending on your specific symptom, knowing it can help determine which way you need to go.

 Backfiring On Deceleration